 OTS uses PrinterLogic to manage the on-campus network of printers.
 See how to set up a printer on Windows or Mac computers.
 See all Printer Logic self-help resources.

 All common TU software is available through the Software Center, which is installed on your TU-owned machine.
-Search the list of available software.
+See other available software and how to get it.

 TU’s File Delivery Service (FDS) is an outlet for users to securely share files too large to send as attachments through conventional delivery services, such as email.
 FDS can be used by TU faculty, staff, and students to send files to people both inside and outside of the university.